jgfranco17/stockpyle/README.md

 * [Python 3.9](https://github.com/pyenv/pyenv) or above
 * pip package manager

-This project is being developed on Ubuntu 22.04, but should work on MacOS or other Linux distros.
+Stockpyle is being developed on Ubuntu 22.04, but should work on MacOS or other Linux distros.

 ### Creating a Virtual Environment